Skip to content

 PPE must meet current UK quality standards and be used within the use-by date printed on the packaging or item.
 PPE which has passed the use-by date must not be used and be disposed of safely according to local procedures.

-Information about what PPE employees should be wearing relevant to the work they are undertaking can be found in our COVID-19 PPE quick guide.
+Information about what PPE employees should be wearing relevant to the work they are undertaking can be found here

 Adult social care managers should read this information in conjunction with our infection prevention and control policy.